 The ferry leaves on the hour; it is air-conditioned with comfortable seats, and only takes 15 –20 minutes to reach the island.

 It took us approximately 3.5 hours from Puerto Morelos including the ferry ride.

 Lotus Apartments Holbox

-Our accommodations were comfortable with a double bed and a pull-out bed beneath, bath and shower with plenty of hot water, a hairdryer, microwave, small coffee pot and fridge, safety deposit box, small TV and free wifi.
+Our accommodations were comfortable with a double bed and a pull-out bed beneath, a bath and shower with plenty of hot water, a hairdryer, microwave, small coffee pot and fridge, a safety deposit box, small TV and free wifi.
 It was also close walking distance to stores and restaurants.